jbmoelker/jquery-style-guide/README.md

 Every call to `$(element}` asks jQuery to rescan for the matching element, wrap it in a jQuery object, and create a new instance of something you already have in memory.
 This is something avoidable if you already did it once.

 ### Why?
-* It avoids querying the DOM for the element everytime want to use it, which greatly improves performance.
+* It avoids querying the DOM for the element every time want to use it, which greatly improves performance.
 * You can use descriptive variable names which convey more meaning.

 ```javascript